glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

 - Just one rock material type for one __particle__ at any time(possible metastable cases ??).

-- We could also use the __reaction_terms__ object to hold the a representation of the volume fractions of the different rock material types in the FE cells.
+- We could also use the __reaction_terms__ object to hold the representation of the volume fractions of the different rock material types in the FE cells.

 -----------------------------------------------------------------